Funeral prices by state: where funerals cost the most in Australia

 Tasmania

-The high end of TAS cremation pricing includes water cremation (aquamation) through Alluvium, which charges $4,400 to $6,000.
-Standard flame cremation sits at the lower end of the range.
+The high end of TAS cremation pricing includes water cremation (aquamation).
+At the time of our research (June 2026), one TAS provider (Alluvium) advertised aquamation in the range of around $4,400 to $6,000.
+Standard flame cremation tends to sit at the lower end of the range.

 Cemetery fees (City of Launceston):